Home

 On some occasions, when these treatment fail, patients have surgery to release, or loosen, the piriformis muscle tendon.
 This surgery is not a small procedure, and generally considered the last resort if a lengthy period of conservative treatment does not solve the problem.

-CHIROPRACTIC TREATMENT
+CHIROPRACTIC HELP

 Chiropractors treat the piriformis syndrome with confidence.
 Treatment is based on findings of a fixated sacrum (based on motion palpation and the Derefield test) and active trigger points in the piriformis muscle.